 Persian-American soprano, Raha Mirzadegan is a vocalist and multi-instrumentalist based in New York.
 Her repertoire spans the medieval chant of Hildegard von Bingen to premiering new works by living composers.
 She was a member of the Maryland Opera Studio at the University of Maryland, where she received a Bachelor of Music.
 During her time at the university she studied with Gran Wilson, and was a chorister/soloist with the award-winning Chamber Singers, lead by Dr. Edward Maclary.

 Raha is the founder and director of The Undercroft, a DC-based vocal ensemble dedicated to unearthing obscure works and premiering them for modern audiences.
 The group specializes in one-on-a-part renaissance polyphony.

 This season, Raha will be performing with groups such as Clarion music society, Bridge Ensemble, Chamber Singers, and The Undercroft in venues along the East Coast.

-Jacob is a cantor and chorister at the Basilica of the National Shrine of the Immaculate Conception.
+Since 2013, Jacob has served as a cantor and professional chorister of the Basilica of the National Shrine of the Immaculate Conception.
 He earned his B.A. in Vocal Performance from University of Maryland, Baltimore County.
-Jacob teaches private voice lessons in his home in Downtown Sivler Spring, MD.
-Use the contact form on this website request more information about bookings and teaching.